Hide all answers

 Venus

-Pluto Ganymede
+Pluto Saturn

 Answer: Pluto Pluto, discovered by William Tombaugh, is the planet which is farthest from the Sun.
 It is the coldest planet of the solar system.
 It is so cold that when in 1992, scientists discovered nitrogen on Pluto, it was in SOLID form.
 It is the only outer planet made of solid material.
 7. Planet of our solar system with fastest orbiting speed Venus